LoopKit/loopdocs/docs/gh-actions/gh-errors.md

 ## Examine the Error

+!!! danger "Totally Frustrated"
+    The directions on the [GitHub First Time](gh-first-time.md) page have been improved.

+    If you tried this earlier and did not make progress, you can delete the Match-Secrets repository and LoopWorkspace fork in your GitHub account.
+Make sure your Secrets are all correct and consistent, then start over at [First-Time: Create Match-Secrets](gh-first-time.md#create-match-secrets) and keep going.
+It will go much faster this time.

+    * Instructions to delete a repository are found at [GitHub Docs](https://docs.github.com/en/repositories/creating-and-managing-repositories/deleting-a-repository)

 It doesn't matter which action you are running; after the action completes, you will either see a green check mark for success or a red x mark for failure.
 The graphic below shows an example for the Add Identifiers action.

 ![graphic showing a success and a failure for a GitHub Add Identifiers action](img/action-result.svg){width="700"}